What is a Hearing Aid?

 How To evaluate someone for a hearing aid

-We start with a detailed hearing evaluation by our audiologist, Bill Boggess.
+We start with a detailed hearing evaluation by our Audiologist, William J. Boggess.
 This is performed in our state of the art sound proof booth, using an audiometer and special headphones, to identify the type and degree of hearing loss.

 If a hearing loss is identified you will be evaluated by Dr. Slaughter to identify if any medical or surgical therapy could correct the hearing loss.